 Many of these items exist in the form of cheap, poorly-made Chinese imports which cropped up in the late 1980s.
 Some were sold via ads in Antique Trader magazine for $10 post paid.
 Others may have been around much longer, and might well be of domestic origin.
 Often, those in possession of reproductions either don't realize they are counterfeits, or believe them to be genuine because they or someone they know owned them for a relatively long time.

-Fortunately, the majority of these "reproductions" are confined to small, novelty-sized items such as miniature skillets and waffle irons, which were originally made as toys, or are often seen described as salesmen's samples.
-"Tea size" cornbread stick pans are also widely counterfeited.
+Fortunately, the majority of these "reproductions" are confined to small, novelty-sized items such as miniature skillets and waffle irons, which were originally made as toys (often seen described as salesmen's samples).
+"Tea size" cornbread stick pans are also widely reproduced.
 The counterfeiters obviously knew they could realize maximum profit on these small items whose genuine counterparts are among the more valuable as collectibles.
 The poor casting quality exhibited by all, however, makes them easy to spot, once you are familiar with the superiority of that of the originals.

 Sometimes harder to detect are copies of items like cake molds and "pup" paperweights.
 It's especially important to be able to identify these fakes, as the scarcity of the originals causes them to bring a premium price on the collectibles market.

 Also occasionally seen are what are known as "recasts".
 A recast is the result of an actual skillet or other piece-- as opposed to a pattern-- being used to create a mold to cast a pan.
 While some may just be the product of an individual trying their hand at metalworking, there are also those produced with the intent to deceive.
 Recasts typically suffer from poor casting quality, with obvious casting flaws, size and weight disrepancies, and artifacts of the casting process not in keeping with the technology of the manufacturer of the original (primarily gate marks).